InterContinental Maldives Maamunagau Resort

 The on-property dive operation runs two boat dives daily plus afternoon snorkel runs at the standard chain-luxury cadence.
 Outer-reef sites within tender range include the Raa eastern channel cluster; the Hanifaru Bay manta-aggregation window (August through October) on the Baa boundary sits within day-trip routing from Maamunagau.

-For divers-primary stays the structural country-wide answers remain Six Senses Laamu in the southern atolls or the South Ari whale-shark routing year-round.
-Maamunagau is the right choice when the dive layer sits alongside the family or couples brief rather than carrying the trip.
+For a dive-first stay, the country-wide answers remain Six Senses Laamu in the southern atolls or the South Ari whale-shark routing year-round.
+Maamunagau is the right choice when diving sits alongside the family or couples brief rather than carrying the trip.

 Spa and wellness

-The on-property spa runs at the IHG chain-luxury wellness depth with the standard treatment-room cluster, the steam-and-sauna circuit, the yoga and pilates pavilion, and the visiting-expert programme rotating specialists seasonally.
-The configuration sits at the premium wellness depth rather than the wellness-resort-first framework.
+The on-property spa runs at IHG chain-luxury wellness depth, with the standard treatment-room block, a steam-and-sauna circuit, a yoga and pilates pavilion, and a visiting-expert programme that rotates specialists by season.
+It works at premium wellness depth rather than as a wellness-first resort.

 Treatment menu covers the standard massage, facial, body-and-scrub, plus the Ayurveda-influenced and Asian wellness strands consistent with the IHG luxury-brand portfolio standard.
 The two-side-of-the-island layout means The Retreat guests use the adults-only dining cadence in parallel with the central spa; main resort guests work the spa from the family side.

-Worth flagging on the spa: for wellness-immersion as the trip's structural spine, JOALI BEING in Raa Atoll at the adults-only wellness-island configuration sits a clear tier above.
-Maamunagau's spa delivers the post-flight recovery and the holiday-week multi-treatment cadence; it does not deliver a structured wellness retreat as the visit's centre of gravity.
+One note on the spa: if wellness is meant to be the spine of the trip, the adults-only JOALI BEING wellness island in Raa sits a clear tier above.
+Maamunagau's spa handles post-flight recovery and a holiday week of treatments; it does not pretend to be a structured wellness retreat at the centre of the stay.

 Activities and the on-island programme

-The Planet Trekkers kids' programme is the property's structural family-side anchor.
-Running at the IHG group standard for ages 4 to 12, the daily programme covers marine-themed sessions, beach-and-craft programming, cultural workshops, and the standard chain-luxury kids' framework.
-The adjacent family-villa configurations and the dedicated pool deck handle the family-stay daily rotation; older children's interests are supported through the broader activity surface.
+The Planet Trekkers kids' programme anchors the family side.
+Running at the IHG group standard for ages 4 to 12, the daily schedule covers marine-themed sessions, beach-and-craft sessions, cultural workshops, and the rest of the chain-luxury kids' staples.
+The nearby family villas and the dedicated pool deck carry the daily family rotation; older children are covered by the wider activity menu.

 Watersports run the broad scope: stand-up paddleboarding, kayaking, sailing on a small fleet, snorkel-guide trips on the house reef, motorised water sports through the on-property concession, and the introductory dive programme.
 Sunset cruises and dolphin-spotting trips run during the dry-window evening cadence.

-The Retreat adults-only sub-property runs its own activity layer with the quieter pool programming, the separate beach-yoga sessions, and the dedicated couples-spa configuration.
-The Hanifaru Bay manta-aggregation day-trip option during August through October produces a structural booking pattern for marine-event travellers from both sub-properties.
+The Retreat adults-only side runs its own quieter activity layer: gentler pool programming, separate beach-yoga sessions, and a dedicated couples-spa.
+The Hanifaru Bay manta-aggregation day-trip from August through October draws marine-event travellers from both sides of the island.

 Getting there